 - Routinely disinfect frequently touched objects and surfaces.
 You can use a cleaning spray or wipe that includes effective disinfectant ingredients, such as 62%-71% ethanol (ethyl alcohol), 0.5% hydrogen peroxide or 0.1% sodium hypochlorite (bleach).

-COVID-19 is more serious for those who are elderly, have pre-existing illness, are immunocompromised, who smoke or are pregnant.
-Data shows the disease is more severe for those with cardiovascular disease, diabetes, chronic respiratory disease, hypertension and cancer.
-Certain drugs may suppress your immune system and also put you at higher risk.
-Health care workers and first responders are at elevated risk due by virtue of their close contact with affected populations.
+COVID-19 is more serious for older adults and those with certain health conditions or other risk factors.
+Health care workers and first responders may also be at elevated risk of getting COVID-19 due to close contact with affected populations.
 Please check with your health care provider if you suspect you may have elevated risk.

 If you fall into a high-risk category, we recommend taking additional precautions to protect yourself from exposure: